-North Carolina is a leading state for solar energy generation.
-According to the Solar Energy Industries Association (SEIA), almost 9% of the state’s electricity comes from solar power.
-By contrast, South Carolina gets less than 3% of its power from solar energy.
-Some of the success in North America is due to state government support for clean energy, such as a strong Renewable Energy and Energy Efficiency Portfolio Standard and net metering programs for electric bill savings.
-In particular, there are a lot of utility-scale solar farms, but the residential solar energy market has grown significantly in recent years, partially due to North Carolina solar incentives.
+Some of the success in the North Carolina solar power market is due to state government support for clean energy, such as a strong Renewable Energy and Energy Efficiency Portfolio Standard and net metering programs for electric bill savings.
+In particular, there are many utility-scale solar farms, but the residential solar energy market has grown significantly in recent years, partially due to North Carolina solar incentives.
+Programs like Duke Energy’s PowerPair, which offers up to $9,000 for solar installations with battery storage, are driving further growth in North Carolina solar panel adoption.

-Solar Energy Statistics for North Carolina
+Solar Panels in North Carolina

-There are 8,648 MW of installed solar energy capacity in the state, enough to power over 1 million homes.
-The cost of installing solar panels in North Carolina has fallen by 42% over the last decade, and there are more than 47,000 solar installations in the state.
+There are 9,698 MW of installed solar energy capacity in the state, enough to power over 1.1 million homes.
+The cost of installing solar panels in North Carolina has fallen by 43% over the last decade, and there are more than 52,300 solar installations in the state.

 Considerations for Installing Solar Panels in North Carolina